Frequently Asked Questions

 What is the difference between a nut stop and nut relief HB Forging?

-A nut stop forging has a thicker neck under the flange than a nut relief so that the nut flats sit flush on the nozzle neck, not allowing it to rotate.
-This eliminates the need for a wrench on the under side of the flange during bolt up.
-A nut relief style has a thinner neck and requires a wrench to hold the nut when torquing to attached piping.
+A nut stop HB forging has a thicker neck under the flange so that the nut flats sit flush against the nozzle neck and keep them from turning.
+A nut relief HB forging has a thinner neck, so a wrench will be needed to stop the nuts from turning.

 Quality Control